sougata-github/devops-crash-course/readme.md

 - `ARG`: Defines build time variables
 - `VOLUME`: Specifies location inside container for connecting external storage
 - `CMD`: Default command to execute when container starts (can be overridden)
-- `ENTRYPOINT`: Specifies default executable to be run when conatiner starts (cannot be overridden)
+- `ENTRYPOINT`: Specifies default executable to be run when container starts (cannot be overridden)

 Pulling an image from Docker Registry: `docker pull ubuntu`